Boston University, Institute on Culture, Religion & World Affairs, 2017-

 Peace Corps, Cameroon, Africa Adviser/Auditor rural credit unions, Cameroon , 1984-86

 Dissertation: The Proliferation of Ancestors: Death Celebrations in the Cameroon Grassfields.
 Field Research, Cameroon 1993-94, including archival research in England and Switzerland.

 1991 M.A.
 University of Wisconsin-Madison, Cultural Anthropology

 1989 University of Chicago, Returning Scholars Program, concentrating on courses in anthropology.
 1984 BBA University of Wisconsin-Madison Majors in Finance/Banking and International Relations

 “Food, Poverty and Lifestyle Patterns: How Diversity Matters” (with Nicolas Larchet) in Food and Poverty: Food Insecurity and Food Sovereignty among America’s Poor eds.
 Hossfeld, Kelly and Waity.
-Vanderbilt University Press, forthcoming late 2017.
+Vanderbilt University Press, 2018.

 “Poverty and the Controversial Work of Nonprofits” (with Ines Jindra), Society, 53: 634–640, November/December 2016.

 “Connecting Poverty, Culture, and Cognition: The Bridges Out of Poverty Process” (With Ines Jindra) Journal of Poverty, 2016.